Mitigating AEs with Dermal Fillers: Anatomical Review of Facial Structures- Understanding the Danger Zones

 Commerical Support Acknowledgement

 Support for this educational activity is provided by Merz.

 This CME-certified activity is primarily intended and designed to educate physicians and extenders who currently perform facial injections.
 Primary specialties include dermatologists, facial plastic surgeons, oculoplastic surgeons, plastic surgeons, and cosmetic surgeons.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Southern Medical Association and xMedica.
 The Southern Medical Association is accredited by the ACCME to provide continuing medical education for physicians.

 Continuing Education Credit - Physicians

-Southern Medical Association designates this Live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+Southern Medical Association designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in this activity.

 Certificate of Attendance – Non-Physicians

 All non-physician participants will receive a certificate of attendance/participation.